 - Understand the fundamental life processes of plants including photosynthesis and transpiration.

-- Know the basic parts of a tree and its functions.
+- Know the basic parts of a tree and their functions.

 - Understand basic ecological concepts including food webs, succession, competition, adaptation, and symbiosis.

 - Identify specific species of trees, shrubs, and herbaceous plants through the use of a dichotomous identification key.
-Understand leaf morphology.
+Be familiar with basic terminology related to leaf morphology.

 - Know how to pace a chain.

-- Know how to use the following forestry tools: Biltmore Stick (diameter and height), clinometer, diameter tape, angle gauge, compass, and increment borer.
+- Know how to use the following forestry tools: Biltmore Stick (diameter and height), clinometer, diameter tape, and increment borer.

-- Interpret volume tables and site index tables using raw data.
+- Interpret volume and site index tables using raw data.

 - Interpret maps, including but not limited to township/range/section, ownership, distances/scale, directional headings, and topography.

-- Understand how forests are managed to produce redwood products, and what products are derived from redwood.
+- Understand how forests are managed to produce timber, and what products are derived from timber.

-- Be familiar with the land use and logging history of the Santa Cruz Mountains.
+- Be familiar with the history and commitment to sustainability of Soper-Wheeler Company.